howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 Created postgresql-cubic-54990 as DATABASE_URL
 ```

-This command also creates a new environment variable called `DATABASE_URL` in the Heroku dyno, which contains the connection string to the postgres database.
-This is very convenient for us because when we deploy our application, prisma will have access to the production database automatically, without any additional configuration on our end.
-The connection string uses the same format as prisma too!
+This command also creates a new environment variable called `DATABASE_URL` in the Heroku app, which contains the connection string to the PostgreSQL database.
+This is very convenient because when you deploy the API, Prisma will have access to the production database automatically, without any additional configuration on your end.
+The connection string uses the same format as Prisma too!

 > **Note:** You can check your production database connection string with this command: `heroku config:get DATABASE_URL`.

 Now that we have set up the necessary resources on Heroku, it's time to set up a deployment pipeline that will ensure continuous deployment.

-### Implenting continious deployment using GitHub Actions
+### Implementing continuous deployment using GitHub Actions

-GitHub Actions is an automation platform that can be used for continious integration (CI) and continious deployment (CD).
-It has an API for orchestrating workflows based on events in GitHub and can be used to build, test, and deploy your directly code from GitHub.
+GitHub Actions is an automation platform that can be used for continuous integration (CI) and continuous deployment (CD).
+It has an API for orchestrating workflows based on events in GitHub and can be used to build, test, and deploy your code directly from GitHub.

-To configure GitHub Actions, you define _workflows_ using the yaml file format.
+To configure GitHub Actions, you define _workflows_ using the "yaml" file format.
 These workflows are stored in the `.github/workflows` directory of your project.
-Workflows can be configured to run on different repository events, e.g., when a commit is pushed to the repository or when a pull request is created.
+You can configure workflows to run on different repository events, e.g., when a commit is pushed to the repository or when a pull request is created.

 Each workflow can contain one or more _jobs_ which are dedicated tasks, which run in an isolated environment (known as a "runner").
 A single job can also have one or more steps.
-In this project you will create a single workflow with a `deploy` job.
+In this project, you will create a single workflow with a job called `deploy`.

 <Instruction>